 The Christmas season is not an easy time to do the work of remembering and feeling sad when everyone around you is merrymaking.
-But you need to grieve your loss anyway and not worry about what anyone else thinks.
 There is no right and wrong way to celebrate the holidays, or not, after your beloved pet has died.

 Most people are uncomfortable with crying and will scurry for the tissue box at the first sign of trouble.
 They may interrupt you with a "there, there" which translates into Stop Crying Now!

 Tears are part of the language of your deep loss.
-It takes courage to be vulnerable.
-You take time out for coffee and a quick bite.
-You can also be kind to yourself and take the time out to cry.
-Remember: If your tears bother others, it is their problem, not yours.
-You can be polite, or not; but wave them away and cry if you want to without apology.
+If your tears bother others, it is their problem, not yours.
+Cry if you want to cry without apology.

-2. Say your pet’s name out loud and stop the generic use of pronouns.
-Soon after a pet dies, family and friends start saying, "he died or she died" rather than "Sammy died, or Rosie died."
-A strange conspiracy of silence looms that suggests whatever you do, do not speak of the dead.
-Out of sight, out of mind.
+2. Say your pet’s name out loud.
+Soon after a pet dies, family and friends stop talking about your loss.
+A strange conspiracy of silence looms that suggests whatever you do, do not speak of your pet's death.

 Keep in mind that each family member will grieve differently because everyone had a unique relationship with the deceased pet.
 Maybe you want to stay home or change how the family does things this year.
 Something is bound to confuse, annoy, or anger a family member or someone in your extended social network.

 Perhaps your friends do not have pets, or have not yet lost beloved pets.
-Criticism is often based on ignorance or lack of perspective.
-As difficult as it might be, the best thing to do is ignore the criticism and do what you need to do to take care of you.
+Criticism is often based on lack of perspective.
+As difficult as it might be, try to ignore the criticism because you cannot please everyone.
+Do what you need to do to take care of you.